 - Riders should always look behind before pulling out to pass another rider.

-- It is the rider’s responsibility to follow the sign posted course.
+- It is the rider’s responsibility to familiarise themselves with the course map and to follow the signs posted on course.

 - Some marshals will have bells to assist with alerting hazard areas ahead.

 - Your bike must be mechanically sound with both front & rear brakes in working order.

 - Always wear your helmet correctly (with straps tightened under chin) when cycling.

 - Wear bright clothing that increases your visibility to other road users.

 - Remember to drink plenty of water and to eat healthy food before, during, and after the event.

 - Entrants should only ride side-by-side where there is enough room left for other cyclists to pass and no more than two abreast.

 - The use of mobile phones while riding is illegal so if you need to use your mobile phone please call ‘stopping’ and move off the road.